russwinch/planck_keymap/readme.md

 # My Planck Layout

-Designed primarily for programming in Python on MacOS
+Designed primarily for programming in Python using NeoVim on MacOS